 Admission Information | Overview

-- Applicant must be an entering sophomore, junior, or senior of college OR a medical student.
-Students must be currently enrolled at a university or medical school.
+- Applicant must be an entering sophomore, junior, or senior of college.
+Students must be currently enrolled at a university.

 - Applicant must have a GPA of 3.5 or higher supported by an unofficial transcript.